open-ephys/commutator-docs/_sources/coax-commutator/developer-guide/index.rst.txt

 Printed circuit boards (PCBs) are boards that electrically connect a set of electronics components to create functional circuits.
 Those parts are soldered to the PCB to create mechanically stable and reliable operation.
 The commutator front panel is an example of a PCB.
-If you were to make a own commutator that utilizes a similar type front panel, it would probably be required to purchase fabrication from another company.
+If you were to make a own commutator that utilizes a similar type front panel, you will likely be required to purchase fabrication from another company.
 Thankfully, PCBs are pretty cheap to fabricate nowadays.
 You no longer have to order in bulk to get them relatively cheap.
 For instance, You can get a 5-pack of PCBs from `JLCPCB <jlcpcb.com>`_ for less than $5.
 To fabricate a PCB, a manufacturer usually